-After the 1956 earthquake, which also affected Santorini, access to the temple was prohibited for safety reasons.
+After the 1956 earthquake in Sikinos, which also affected Santorini, access to the temple was prohibited for safety reasons.
 In the last decade, restoration works have begun on the monument, and they will be hopefully be over by late 2021.

-In the meantime, the monument is surrounded by scaffolding and cannot be visited.
+In the meantime, the monument and archaeological site is surrounded by scaffolding and cannot be visited.

 Tip – Irrespective of the Episkopi temple, it’s worth coming up to the parking at night, just to look at the stars!
 There are no lights anywhere near, and you can clearly see the Milky Way.